Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Discussion

 \subsection{Implications and Outlook}

 Overall, the results of our analyses are sobering.
-Ultimately, the progress that is actually achieved by the proposed diffusion recommender models compared to existing models remains unclear, despite the substantial computational cost and carbon footprint of these models.
+Ultimately, the progress that is actually achieved by the proposed diffusion recommender models compared to existing ones on the collaborative filtering task we focused on remains unclear, despite the substantial computational cost and carbon footprint of these models.

 According to our analyses, two main factors that are apparently preventing us as a research community to make substantial progress seem to persist, without signs of a major change on the horizon~\cite{cremonesi2021aimag}: \begin{enumerate} \item \emph{Reproducibility Crisis:} While researchers increasingly share the code of their newly proposed models, reproducibility remains an issue.
 On the one hand, the shared artifacts are often incomplete and in particular the code for the tuning and running compared baseline models is almost always missing.
 On the other hand, the provided models and scripts often either do not lead to the results reported in the paper, or they exhibit a large variance across several execution runs. \item \emph{Methodology Crisis:} It is easy to agree that nothing can be concluded from a comparative experiment in machine learning in which one model is meticulously tuned whereas other models are barely tuned or not properly tuned at all~\cite{shehzad2023everyone}.
-Still, such an approach seems to be widely accepted in the research community.\footnote{We iterate that we do not claim that the baselines in the studied papers were not properly tuned.
-We can only report that there is little to no information about such a process is documented in the papers or available in the provided code repositories.} \end{enumerate}
+Still, such an approach seems to be widely accepted in the research community.\footnote{We reiterate that we do not claim that the baselines in the studied papers were not properly tuned.
+We can only report that little to no information about this process is documented in the papers or available in the provided code repositories and that our simple but properly tuned baselines are much more effective.} \end{enumerate}

+Overall, we find that several of the methodological issues and common practices in recommender systems research that we reported in depth in Section~\ref{sec:previous-studies} are also found in latest research publications, hampering both reproducibility and progress.
+Specifically, we also found that it is still uncommon for researchers to share artifacts that are suited to reproduce the \emph{entire experiment} that was conducted to support the common claim of advancing the state-of-the-art.
+Typically, ensuring complete reproducibility would require providing all necessary materials include the code for the proposed model \emph{and} the baselines, hyperparameter ranges, hyperparameter optimization strategies, or data preprocessing code~\cite{Shezad2025WeShare}.
+In addition to these common limitations, our present work also points to an underlying conceptual mismatch when researchers adopt a method that was designed for a quite different task to recommendation problems.

 Looking forward, we observe that reproducibility problems are increasingly acknowledged and addressed in the research community.
 Sharing code is nowadays much more common than it was ten or fifteen years ago.
 Furthermore, various conferences and journals nowadays include reproducibility as an evaluation criterion in their review process.
 Several conferences also run dedicated reproducibility tracks, which are fully devoted to these pressing issues.
 In addition, various reproducibility checklists have been put forward, both in the area of recommender systems~\cite{Lops2023}, in machine learning~\cite{JMLR:v22:20-303}, and in AI in general.\footnote{See, for example, the guidelines of the AAAI conference: \url{https://aaai.org/conference/aaai/aaai-23/reproducibility-checklist/}} Clearly, reproducibility issues as reported in our paper are not unique to applied areas like recommender systems, but can also be identified in the broader fields of machine learning and AI research~\cite{Semmelrock2024Repro,Gunderson2022sources,Gunderson2018State}.